romasanyal05/music.project-experiment/README.md

 GitHub: https://github.com/romasanyal05
 ⭐ Note
-This project is created for learning, experimentation, and portfolio showcase.
+This project is created for learning, experimentation and portfolio showcase.